 We also make sure that students read the drills out loud to build their auditory processing systems at the same time.
 We have students chart the words per minute they read and mistakes per minute they made each day.
 They love competing against their previous records by seeing their words-per-minute go up and mistakes per minute go down.

 What Do You Do to Improve Reading Fluency?

 There are two types of activities that work hand and hand to improve reading fluency.
 One is rapid naming activities that work on improving processing speed.
 Rapid naming deals with your ability to rapidly name letters, objects, or words.
 It is the speed at which your brain retrieves information from memory.
 The other activity works on visual tracking, processing speed, and phonic reading skills.
-Our Reading Programs provide you with those specific activities, improving your overall reading skills.
+Our Summer Reading Program provides you with those specific activities, improving your overall reading skills.

 What Does the Reading Program Include?

 - Brain-Body Connection Activities